After the Storm:

 Seattle, WA 98105

-After the Storm, a symposium co-hosted by PNW-ISA and University of Washington Botanic Gardens, will feature six case studies presented by experienced arborists and allied professionals who work with trees and storms.
-Case studies of best practices and lessons learned related to storm preparation, management, and post-storm prioritization will be presented.
-Presenters come from a variety of perspectives including; municipalities, field arborists, consulting arborists, utilities, and allied professionals.
+After the Storm, a symposium co-hosted by PNW-ISA and University of Washington Botanic Gardens, featured six case studies presented by experienced arborists and allied professionals who work with trees and storms.
+Case studies of best practices and lessons learned related to storm preparation, management, and post-storm prioritization were presented.
+Presenters represented a variety of perspectives including; municipalities, field arborists, consulting arborists, utilities, and allied professionals.
 Professional credits available: APLD-6, CPH-6, ecoPRO-6, ISA-6, LA CES-6.25, NALP/WALP-6.25

 Evan Sussman is the owner and lead arborist of Sonshine Tree Care in Stanwood, WA.
 Evan is actively involved in the furthering of the arboriculture profession in our Chapter through community engagement, as a professional tree worker instructor, and in the development of apprenticeship programs.
 Evan is currently serving on the PNW-ISA board as the Liaison to the TREE Fund (Tree Research and Education Endowment Fund).